Start Your Own Distillery With This New Board Game

-The game, dubbed “Distilled” is inspired by Beck’s time on sabbatical in Scotland researching virtual and augmented reality for his work in video game design, and he explored many of Scotland’s iconic distilleries.
+The game, dubbed “Distilled,” is inspired by Beck’s time on sabbatical in Scotland researching virtual and augmented reality for his work in video game design.
+While there, he explored many of Scotland’s iconic distilleries.
 “I’m a big board gamer,” he said.
 “And so I know the field fairly well, and it came to me that there’s this interesting idea of how I could depict the industry – the process of distilling alcohol – through a game.
 And I was fairly certain that I was right.
 There doesn’t exist a game out there about distilling alcohol.”

 After working “furiously” on fleshing out his idea and developing paper prototypes, he messaged Evenson to see if he would be on board.